AndrewSherlock/year3-story-2018/README.md

 ## Current progress
-The story has been given its plot points and will begin progress in the next few updates
+Chapter one has been half complete to the end of the openning battle.